cjmalloy/jasper/README.md

 ## Server Scripting

-When the `scripts` profile is active, any Refs with a `plugin/delta` tag will run the attached script when modified.
+When the `scripts` profile is active, scripts may be attached to Refs with either the `plugin/delta` tag or the `plugin/script` tag.
 Only admin users may install scripts and they run with very few guardrails.
 A regular user may invoke the script by tagging a Ref.
 The tagged ref will be serialized as UTF-8 JSON and passed to stdin.
-Environment variables will include the API endpoint as `JASPER_API` and a storage-enabled API endpoint as `JASPER_CACHE_API` if not supported by the first API.
+Environment variables will include the API endpoint as `JASPER_API` and a storage-enabled API endpoint as `JASPER_CACHE_API` if not supported by the first endpoint.
 Return a non-zero error code to fail the script and attach an error log.
 The script should by writing UTF-8 JSON to stdout of the form:

 ```json